 It would be easy to travel to a new place and observe the style of its citizens (well, in non-pandemic times, that is), but it takes being fully immersed in a new place for several months in order to see your own style change and be influenced by your surroundings.
-This is exactly what happened after half a year living in Europe.
+This is exactly what happened to me after half a year of living in Europe.
 As a college student, I was fortunate enough to have the opportunity to study abroad, and I'm about to share with you a few key European style lessons that my semester living in Italy taught me.

-After traveling the length of Italy—from Milan to Sicily peppered, with a few jaunts to France, Germany, and Switzerland—I observed exactly what makes European style so good.
+After traveling the length of Italy—from Milan to Sicily, peppered with a few jaunts to France, Germany, and Switzerland—I observed exactly what makes European style so good.
 I took note of the way my Italian friends always carried their belongings around in a classic leather handbag and invested in similar staple pieces.
 After living abroad, I took the following six style lessons to heart—and promised to never make my old fashion mistakes again.

 At home, I was used to throwing all my daily belongings in a slouchy tote bag and running out the door.
 But while in Italy, I quickly learned that opting for something more polished (but no less roomy) made a world of difference in how put-together I looked.

 This was one of the most crucial style lessons I learned from abroad.
 I realized exactly why European women are known for their good style, and it has to do with their reliance on timeless pieces.
-I took note of their clothing choices and wisely invested in pieces like blazers, loafers, and black jeans that I now wear on repeat.
+I took note of their clothing choices and wisely invested in pieces like blazers, loafers, and straight-leg jeans that I now wear on repeat.